Skip to Main Content

 For visitors using Chelsea as a base for London's broader dining and cultural circuit, the pub fits into a practical itinerary alongside more formally structured restaurants.
 The neighbourhood connects easily to the wider London dining map.
 The Ledbury in Notting Hill and Sketch, The Lecture Room and Library in Mayfair represent the Modern European and Modern French registers for evenings requiring formal booking and extended menus.
 Dinner by Heston Blumenthal at the Mandarin Oriental is the nearby anchor for Modern British with historical framing.

-At the international level, London's serious dining competes with peer sets in New York, where venues like Le Bernardin and Atomix represent the American counterparts to London's fine dining tier.
+At the international level, London's serious dining competes with comparable venues in New York, where venues like Le Bernardin and Atomix represent the American counterparts to London's fine dining tier.
 The pub, by contrast, is an essentially British format with no direct equivalent in New York or Paris, which is part of what makes the better examples of the category worth seeking out when the alternative is another iteration of international fine dining.

-The Cross Keys is at 1 Lawrence St, London SW3 5NB.
 For comparable country-house dining outside the city, Le Manoir aux Quat' Saisons in Great Milton, Gidleigh Park in Chagford, and The Fat Duck in Bray represent the formal British destination register at varying levels of ambition.

 Fast Comparison